 I have put some key basic points in italics below.

 Open the 03_01 project file.
 When you add clips to a sequence, their size and frame rate are automatically adjusted so that everything will play smoothly.
 You'll want sequence settings to match your clips, to minimize conversion and maximize playback quality.
-We create a new sequence by clicking the New Item icon at the bottom right of the project panel and choosing Sequence.
+We create a new sequence by clicking the New Item icon at the bottom right of the project panel (lower left) and choosing Sequence.
 The settings in the New Sequence dialog box are based on camera format rather than output format.
 Choose a preset based on the camera that you used to record the video.

 We will choose to expand Digital SLR, and choose 1080p, and then choose DSLR 1080p30 and give the sequence a name Travelogue and click OK.

 Now let's drag one of the clips into the sequence in the Timeline panel at the lower left- we get a warning saying the clip does not match the sequence settings - do you want to change the sequence settings to match the clip.
 We'll say yes, so it's OK if we made the wrong initial choice for the sequence setting.

 We are zoomed out in the Timeline Panel; in order to zoom in, you can drag the Navigator slider at the bottom of the Sequence panel.

 These instructions don't seem to be working in Premiere Pro 2020 - To see how sequence settings can be based on a clip, we will single click on a clip in the Project panel and drag it onto the New Item icon at the bottom right of the project panel and Premiere Pro will automatically create a new sequence with settings based on the clip and a name that matches the name of the clip.
 You can see this sequence in the Project panel (note that the icon there is different than the other clips, matching the icon of the Travelogue sequence) and also in the Sequence Panel in the Timeline panel at lower right..